Crown Attorney's Office (Ontario)

 The term Crown Attorney's Office is the title for the various public prosecution offices (16 across Ontario) under the jurisdiction of the province of Ontario.
 Each Ontario Superior Court of Justice has its own Crown Attorney's Office, which conducts all criminal trial prosecutions and summary conviction appeals for cases that the province is responsible for in that court's geographical area (see Criminal law in Canada).
-The numerous Crown Attorney Offices, along with the Crown Law Office - Criminal and various specialized offices forms the Criminal Law Division of the Attorney General of Ontario, under the immediate supervision of the Division's Assistant Deputy Attorney General of Ontario.
+The numerous Crown Attorney Offices, along with the Crown Law Office – Criminal and various specialized offices forms the Criminal Law Division of the Attorney General of Ontario, under the immediate supervision of the Division's Assistant Deputy Attorney General of Ontario (ADAG).

-Each Crown Attorney's Office is administered by a Crown Attorney and one or two Deputy Crown Attorneys.
-Most of Ontario's criminal cases are prosecuted by each Office's group of Assistant Crown Attorneys.
+Each court district has a Crown Attorney, one or more Deputy Crown Attorneys and multiple Assistant Crown Attorneys.
+Crown Attorneys and Assistant Crown Attorneys are appointed by Order in Council for the province and then assigned to a courthouse.
+Each district Crown Attorney has a degree of autonomy from the Attorney General's office, and most of Ontario's criminal cases are prosecuted by each Office's group of Assistant Crown Attorneys.
+This arrangement differs from the rest of Canada, and is closer in structure to that of the District Attorney system used in the United States (with the exception of Crown Attorneys being appointed and nonpartisan).
+In other provinces and the federal Public Prosecution Service of Canada, leadership is more centralised in the Director of Public Prosecutions or equivalent office.

+Court districts fall under one of 8 court regions, each of which is overseen by a Director of Crown Operations who reports to the Assistant Deputy Attorney General.